-The association between IMISCOE and Comparative Migration Studies means that the journal can publish Open Access without asking for Author-Pays Fees.
-This arrangement will continue at least until 2017.
+The association between IMISCOE and Comparative Migration Studies means that the journal can publish Open Access.
+Please read more regarding the Open Access fees.

 ISSN 2214-8590, Online ISSN: 2214-594X